brian-schoonmaker/insomicman.github.io/_posts/2017-09-23-joins_unleashing_the_true_power_of_sql.markdown

 ---
 layout: post
 title: "Joins: Unleashing the True Power of SQL"
 date: 2017-09-23 20:51:41 -0400
 ---

 ![](https://i.imgur.com/UspxGYd.jpg)

-One of the most difficult as well as powerful tools in a SQL coder's arsenal is the JOIN command.
-It allows the user to combine tables linked by a primary key and perform queries on a new table defined by the user's given criteria.
+One of the most powerful tools in a SQL coder's arsenal is the JOIN command.
+Technically speaking, it allows the user to combine tables linked by a primary key and perform queries on a new table defined by the user's given criteria.
+More broadly, JOINs are what make relational databases work, allowing specific information to be stored in different tables and combined later through relationships between specific columns in each table.
 There are essentially 6 types of JOINs in SQL:

 1. **Inner Join**: The shorthand for this type of join is simply JOIN.
 It returns the rows present in both the left and right table only if there is a match.
 2. **Full Outer Join**: The shorthand for this type of join is Full Join.
 It returns all the rows present in both the left and right tables, regardless of a match.